Online Events

 2025/26 Online Events

 We are planning on publishing recorded webinars for the 2025/26 winter.
 Each webinar is listed below.
-Stay tuned as we’ll soon have some of these live with details of how to access them.
+Here’s how it works:

 Thames Path Overview

-This is an introduction to the Thames Path.
-We talk about the type of accommodation available; public transport; weather and path conditions; topography of the walk; flora, fauna and points of interest.
+This is a practical introduction to the Thames Path.
+We talk about the type of accommodation available; public transport; weather and path conditions; diversions and detours; which way to walk; topography of the walk; flora, fauna; resources available; and we end with a quick slideshow down the Thames Path.

 Thames Path: Source to Oxford